 This creamy fruit dip is one of those easy recipes you’ll find yourself making on repeat.
 It’s light, fluffy, and comes together in just a few minutes with cream cheese, whipped cream, and a hint of vanilla.

-Pack it in a small container and bring along your favorite fresh fruit for dipping like strawberries, grapes, apple slices, or whatever you love most.
+Pack it in a small container and bring along your favorite fresh fruit for dipping, like strawberries, grapes, apple slices, or whatever you love most.

 TIP: Worried about your apples turning brown before you even get to the picnic blanket?
 Just give the slices a quick toss in a little lemon juice solution.
 The acidity slows down browning and keeps your fruit looking fresh and snack-ready.